 Wash down the leaves of your Calathea in the sink or shower.
-This is a great quick fix but it’s a fairly short-term solution so you’ll want to be doing other things too.
+This is a great quick fix but it’s a fairly short-term solution so you’ll want to be doing other things too to prevent more brown leaves.
 Make sure to leave your plant in the shower for about half an hour after washing so the excess water can run off.
 Otherwise, this may waterlog the soil!

 Invest in a humidifier

-This is the best long term solution that does need a little bit of upfront spending (although they are very affordable).
+This is the best long term solution in terms of preventing any more brown leaves but it does need a little bit of upfront spending (although they are very affordable).
 They can keep quite a consistent level of humidity around your plants so you don’t need to remember to mist or change out the water in the pebble tray.